Apple (Ping Guo)

 Meridians: Lung, Heart, Intestines

-Medicinal Uses: Nourishes Skin, builds immunity, asthma, bronchitis, supports growth and development, resolves mucous, promotes body fluids, constipation, diarrhea, abdominal pain, bloating, helps remove toxins from the blood.
+Medicinal Uses: Nourishes Skin, builds immunity, asthma, bronchitis, supports growth and development, resolves mucous, promotes body fluids, treats constipation, diarrhea, abdominal pain, bloating, helps remove toxins from the blood.

 Parts Most Frequently Used: Fruit